Your Path to Wellness, Now Remote

 Tracking your progress

-Track one to three main symptoms on a 1 to 10 scale.
-Note intensity and frequency (for example, pain levels, sleep quality, anxiety, headaches).
+Track one to three main symptoms using a 1–10 scale.
+Note both intensity and frequency (for example: pain levels, sleep quality, anxiety, headaches).

-Track mood, energy, and sleep.
-Often the first improvements show up there, even before the main symptom shifts.
+Track your mood, energy, and sleep patterns.
+Often, the first improvements appear here, even before the main symptoms shift.

-This highlights which sessions had the biggest impact and in what way.
+This helps identify which sessions had the most noticeable impact and in what way.

-It also helps when you review progress.
-You might notice patterns like: “After the third session I had a strong emotional release, and since then my anxiety has been much lower.”
+“After the third session I experienced a strong emotional release, and since then my anxiety has been much lower.”

-Those notes help adjust the treatment plan with more accuracy.
+These notes can help refine and adjust your treatment plan with greater accuracy.

-Does it build over time with less return of symptoms?
+• Does it build over time with fewer symptom returns?

-If relief fades after 5 to 6 days, weekly sessions may suit you
+• If relief tends to fade after 5–6 days, weekly sessions may be more supportive.

-If relief holds for around two weeks, sessions every two weeks may be enough after an initial intensive phase
+• If relief lasts around two weeks, sessions every two weeks may be sufficient after an initial intensive phase.